adrianjiga/CypressAutomationExample/README.md

 # Demo Website Cypress Testing Project

-This project contains automated tests for the Demo Registration Website using Cypress.
-It aims to ensure the functionality and reliability of key features through comprehensive end-to-end testing.
+This project contains examples of automated tests using Cypress, demonstrating both end-to-end testing and API testing capabilities.
+It serves as a learning resource and reference for implementing Cypress tests in various scenarios.

 ## Features Tested